 |Mathematics or Statistics

-*Recommended courses in upperdivision science include cell and/or molecular biology, microbiology, immunology, biochemistry, genetics, and histology
+*Recommended courses in advanced biology include anatomy, physiology, cell biology, microbiology, immunology, and histology

-- Minimum overall grade point average of 3.0 OR minimum overall grade point average of 2.5 with a competitive score on the GRE.
+- Minimum overall grade point average of 3.0 OR minimum overall grade point average of 2.5 with a satisfactory score on the GRE.

 - Submit official transcripts of above coursework

 - Personal interview with members of the admissions committee